-Each year, about two million Americans get married, according to figures from the National Center for Health Statistics.
-No doubt all those newlyweds, or at least most of them, believe that tying the knot will make them happier.
+Each year, about 2 million Americans get married, according to figures from the National Center for Health Statistics.
+No doubt all those newlyweds — or at least most of them — believe tying the knot will make them happier.
 What they might not think about is whether it could also make them wealthier.

 As this study shows, getting married has risks as well as benefits.
-Furthermore, there are many factors that play a role in how marriage affects your finances.
-The benefits of marriage vary based on your income, your living situation, and most of all, whether you have children.
+Furthermore, many factors play a role in how marriage affects your finances.
+The benefits of marriage vary based on your income, your living situation, and (most of all) whether you have children.

 As a result, it’s impossible to say that married people are always financially better off than single people or vice versa.
 What is possible is to examine the financial pluses and minuses of marriage and figure out how they might affect you, either now or in the future.

 Costs and Benefits of Marriage

 The OSU study doesn’t explore the reasons married couples can sock away more money, but the author, Jay Zagorsky, suggests several possibilities.

 Married couples can save money by sharing household expenses and duties.
 Additionally, couples enjoy many benefits single people don’t when it comes to insurance, retirement, and taxes.

 But being married carries some financial costs as well.
 For example, weddings are a significant expense for many couples.
 Also, the tax laws that benefit some couples result in a penalty for others.
 And finally, there’s always the risk a marriage will end in divorce, which is one of the biggest financial setbacks you can suffer.